zaiisao/Documentation/en/Video/join_video_web.md

 ## Next Steps

-You are in the channel and can start a voice call with the following step:
+You are in the channel and can start a video call with the following step:

 - [Publish and Subscribe to Streams](../../en/Video/publish_web.md)